DYRT: 2014-present: Barangay

 On February 17, 2014, as part of RGMA's brand unifying, the station was rebranded as Barangay RT 99.5 and carried-over the slogan "Isang Bansa, Isang Barangay" with "Nindota Ah" being used as secondary slogan.
 Since then, it began simulcasting a handful of programs from its Manila station.
 On April 22, 2019, the station began simulcasting DYSS Super Radyo's program Bobby Nalzaro On Board: Saksi until December 2021.

 Following the effects of Typhoon Rai (Odette) in Cebu, Bohol and Leyte on December 16, 2021, the station scaled down its programming.
+It only returned to its regular programming a few weeks later after power was restored in Brgy.
+Apas.

+On April 5, 2026, Barangay RT is among the stations which adopted the Barangay LS branding from its flagship station, effectively dropping the "RT" from the branding, and re-adapted its former slogan "Nindota Ah!" as its secondary slogan.